 In the meantime, think about what kind of activities you enjoy most.
 If you choose an exercise you enjoy, you're more likely to stick with it over time.

 These types of activities are often recommended for people with osteoporosis:

-- Strength training exercises, especially those for the upper back
+- Strength training exercises, especially those for the upper back.

-- Weight-bearing aerobic activities
+- Weight-bearing aerobic activities, like walking.

-- Flexibility exercises
+- Flexibility exercises.

-- Stability and balance exercises
+- Stability and balance exercises.

 Weight-bearing aerobic activities